Røyrvatnet

 Light shines in the Polar Night.
 Flurries of snow above the tree lakes Nevervatnet, Røyrvatnet and Straumvatnet.
 Fauske and Sørfold, Nordland, Norway.

 or is a lake that lies in Sørfold Municipality in Nordland county, Norway.
 It is located about 4 km south of the village of Straumen.
-The water flows north out of Røyrvatnet into the lake Straumvatnet, about 750 m to the north.
+Its water flows out into the lake Straumvatnet; about 750 m to the north.